Time elapsed: 20y2m

 Manually searching through the string is a possibility, but will return false if you don't have an exact match:

-The way this is done is by choosing tokenizers and filters.
+This can all be done automatically by choosing tokenizers and filters.

 Tokenizers come first, splitting the input into individual tokens.
 Here are the tokenizers that are available to choose from: